 Snowy white blossoms, spring green leaves and a heady perfume have made paperwhites one of the world’s most popular indoor bulbs – second only to amaryllis.
-They are also incredibly easy to grow, requiring nothing more than a little water and a bright window.
+Though the bulbs may be grown outdoors in warm climates (zones 8-11), they are incredibly easy to grow indoors, requiring nothing more than a little water and a bright window.
 Here are a few tips to help you get the most out of these fragrant, winter-blooming bulbs:

 1. Plant paperwhites in groups of 5 to 7 bulbs.
 Big clumps look more balanced than just two or three bulbs.
 Use pots (without drainage holes) that are 6 to 8” wide.

 2. Extend the show by planting several batches of bulbs.
 You can do all the planting in one day and then store the pre-planted pots in a cool, dark place.
 When you are ready to start a new batch of bulbs, just bring out one of the pots and add water.